JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/ssh-stuck.png" %}

-However, our application continuous to pump data to the table storage without any issues:
+However, our application continuously pumps data into the table storage without any issues:

 {% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/table-storage-works.png" %}

-So it works as expected.
+So, it works as expected.
 Traffic to the Storage account is not impacted by the UDR.
 This also explains why you don't see this traffic in your NVA logs.

 ### Summary

-I hope I managed to explain how Virtual Network service endpoints work in practise.
+I hope I have managed to explain how Virtual Network service endpoints work in practice.
 I think it's valuable to give tools for people to understand how things work.

-I can't recommend enough this video to get better understanding about routing in Azure:
+I can't recommend this video enough to get better understanding about routing in Azure:

 ["Does my traffic stay on the Microsoft Network?" -- Adam Stuart](https://www.youtube.com/watch?v=ssrAPwOKw4g)

-I'm planning to write more about this topic in the future and especially about SNAT port exchaustion which every now and then causes issues for people.
+I'm planning to write more about this topic in the future and especially about SNAT port exhaustion which every now and then causes issues for people.

 I hope you find this useful!